PGD – PGS

 Preimplantation Genetic Testing

-As many as 65% of all embryos created do not survive the first months of pregnancy.
-Many of these embryos are unable to successfully implant due to chromosomal abnormalities or other genetic conditions.
+Sixty-five percent (65%) of all embryos created do not survive the first months of pregnancy.
+In the majority, they cannot successfully implant due to chromosomal abnormalities or other genetic conditions.

-In our clinic we offer preimplantation genetic testing(PGDand PGS).
-Preimplantion genetic testing during IVF at the stage of blastocyst allows us to identify the chromosomal or genetic defects to an embryo prior to embryo transfer.
-The chromosomally normal embryos that we select are high quality and they have the best chance of implanting successfully.
+Our clinic offers preimplantation genetic testing(PGDand PGS) during IVF.
+Preimplantation genetic testing, at the stage of the blastocyst, allows us to identify the chromosomal or genetic defects in an embryo prior to embryo transfer.
+The chromosomally normal embryos selected, are high quality and have the best chance of implanting successfully.

 Preimplantation genetic diagnosis